davidcassany/elemental/docs/building-linux-image.md

 #### Example live configuration script

-In this example, we are going to prepare a configuration script that will set four aspects:
+In this example, you prepare a configuration script that sets four aspects:

 * Autologin so the live ISO does not require a root password
 * An elemental-autoinstaller service to run the installation at boot